Admission to our Ph.D. program is granted at both the college and school or department level.

-If you wish to be considered for a fellowship award, you must submit a complete application, including the official GRE and TOEFL/IELTS test scores, by December 16th, 2019.
+If you wish to be considered for a fellowship award, you must submit a complete application, including an official GRE (required) and TOEFL/IELTS (if applicable) test score, by December 17, the prior year.
 Fellowship awards are only available to students applying for the Fall semester, and are very limited.
 If you are not applying for financial aid, you may continue to apply until May 15th.
 For Spring application, the deadline to receive complete application is September 15th.

 Ph.D.
 Applicants can apply to study in areas of: